sambeck87/react_redux_project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Book Store <a name="about-project"></a>
+# 🚀 Space Travelers <a name="about-project"></a>

-**Book Store** The Bookstore is a website similar to the "Awesome Books" website, This project allows you:
+**Space Travelers' Hub** is a website that contains variour ships, and missions that you can join and reserve.
+Each one of those has its own description for you to learn more about them.
+This project allows you to:

-  - Display a list of books.
+  - Display a list of ships.
-  - Add a book.
-  - Remove a selected book.
+  - See a list of joinable missions.
+  - Reserve ships and join missions.
+  - Cancel reservations and leave missions.

 ## 🛠 Built With <a name="built-with"></a>
 - React
+- Redux

 ### Tech Stack <a name="tech-stack"></a>
 - Visual code
+- Git & GitHub

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

+- This is a single page application
-- **This fist version is the React setup**
+- This is the prototype of the full website

 <p align="right">(<a href="#readme-top">back to top</a>)</p>